Author: Geoff Harvey

 Forest Management: Silvicultural Treatment Can Reduce Fire Risk

 In much of the forest, the Forest Service can correct this decades-long management error by periodic controlled burns.
 However, at English Point, this is an approach the Forest Service dare not exercise.
 Escape of a controlled burn on most of the forest is, at most, an embarrassment.
-In contrast, escape of a fire at English Point into the multimillion-dollar real estate along the Hayden Lake shoreline and near the lake would be economically and politically devastating.
+In contrast, escape of a fire at English Point into the multimillion-dollar real estate near the lake would be economically and politically devastating.

 As a solution to this problem, the Forest Service is employing brushing crews on the public lands this spring.
 These crews are cutting down not only the brush but the young grand fir and hemlock as well.
 The younger trees act as “ladder fuels,” providing a pathway for ground-fire to reach the crown.
-By removing these, the forest will be more open and composed primarily of larger, fire-tolerant Ponderosa Pine, Douglas fir, and larch.
+By removing these, the forest will be more open.
+It will be composed of larger, fire-tolerant Ponderosa Pine, Douglas fir, and larch.
 In time, the shrubs will regrow to fill in the gaps.
 Likewise, young trees will reseed, including the more vulnerable white fir and hemlock.
 Thus, English Point will again require the relatively expensive process of brushing in another eight to ten years.

 Root Rot, Bark Beetles, and Other Pathogens

-Drought conditions no doubt weaken trees, but less so to fire than to pathogens.
-The second problem of the forest stands at English Point is the high mortality of trees due to root rot, bark beetles, and other pathogens.
+Drought no doubt weakens trees, but less so to fire than to pathogens.
+The second problem of the forest stands at English Point is the high death-rate of trees due to root rot, bark beetles, and other pathogens.
 These tree-killing agents are always in the woods.
 But as more trees decline or die, their numbers increase, inducing even higher tree mortality in turn.
 The forest stands of English Point are long overdue for silvicultural treatment.
 If such strategies are not applied, mortality will increase, and dead trees will fall, adding to the fuel loads.
-All that will be required is ignition on some dry late July or August day to create a wildfire that will not confine itself to the English Point Parcel alone.
+All that will be required is a spark on some dry, late July or August day.
+The wildfire that results will not confine itself to the English Point Parcel alone.

 To reduce the risk, the Forest Service will likely apply a selective cut of trees to the English Point parcel.
 White fir, hemlock, and weakened Douglas fir will be designated for removal.
 In the areas where root rot threatens the trees, crews may create very small eighth-acre openings by logging.
 The wide road-like trails on the west side will permit tractor yarding of logs.
 On the east side where paths are narrow, the Forest Service might consider yarding with horses instead.